 Some research suggests that certain extreme forms of calorie restriction and fasting could have health benefits.
 However, these diets promote the consumption of healthful and varied foods, including fruits, vegetables, and whole foods.

-It is possible that detoxing can be harmful.
-For example, detoxes can cause:
+It is possible that detoxing can be

 - gastrointestinal problems